mattarnster/reactStartPage3/README.md

+# reactStartPage

+Thanks for stopping by.

+This is my personal new tab page.
+It's written using the following technology:

+- React
+- Redux
+- Redux Thunk
+- React Router
+- React Color Picker
+- JSZip
+- Local Storage
+- The GitHub API
+- Tinycolor2
+- Materialize.css

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>